 These tiles are made of first-quality porcelain, and they are recommended for use on bathroom or kitchen walls as well as in your flooring scheme.

 This material is recommended for use in indoor/outdoor and residential/commercial applications due to its high durability.

 House, Home and More Indoor/Outdoor Carpet with Rubber Marine Backing

 - Indoor Outdoor Carpet - great for your patio, deck, boat, sunroom and more

-- Made of olefin fibers - resistant to stains, moisture and mildew - easy to clean
+- Made of polyester fibers - resistant to stains - easy to clean

 - UV-protected outdoor carpet with rubber marine backing - weather and fade resistant

-- Carpet edges are not bound - use 'as is' or trim to size using utility knife or scissors
+- Carpet edges are unbound yet do not fray use as is or trim to size using a utility knife or scissors

-- Features low pile height with ribbed texture for traction
+- Features low pile height (approx. ¼ inch) with ribbed texture for traction

 This carpet from House, Home, and More is a useful type of anti-slip flooring for your home or a favorite outdoor area like your porch.
 We liked the marine blue color, which has a smooth, calming look once installed.